intersel/iFSM/README.md

   - **init_function**  : function name
   - **properties_init_function** : parameters to send to init_function
   - **next_state** : next state once init_function done
+  - **pushpop_state** : <br>
+	If 'PushState', then current state is pushed in the StateStack then next_state takes place.
+	If 'PopState', then the next state will be the one on top of the StateStack which is poped. next_state is so overwritten...
+If the stack is void, there is no state change.
   - **next_state_when** : <br>
 	Definition of condition test that will be evaluated, and if result is true then state will change Following variables may be used for the test